“If you want to take your brand global, it’s best to start by taking it local” should be the new mantra for beauty marketing.

 The key to online success is to keep making relatable and exciting content persuasive enough for people to fish out their credit cards.

 The internet has become so essential in our lives that most of us probably spend equal time online as we do sleeping, and social media demands most of, if not all, of our time online.

 A beauty brand that wishes to expand its reach should focus on content marketing that pivots around its social media.

-It would be beneficial for a brand to invest in local influencers who understand its values and communicates appropriately with the local audience that likes and respects their recommendations.
+It would be beneficial for a brand to invest in local influencers who understand its values and communicate appropriately with the local audience who like and respect their recommendations.